 Before we create your custom treatment plan, we’ll perform a full medical assessment.
 We’ll use the information from this exam to determine your unique needs.
 Our staff will help you engage in treatment so that you learn strategies to overcome challenges rather than use drugs.

 Don’t let oxycodone control you and ruin your life.
-Get quality treatment at Serenity House Detox in Fort Lauderdale and West Palm Beach, Florida.
+Get quality treatment at Serenity House Detox & Recovery in Fort Lauderdale and Jupiter, Florida.
 Call us now at 866-294-5306 to begin your recovery process.